COGS18/Projects/faq.md

 ## Testing

 #### How many tests are needed?
 Do we need tests for only one function or for all of them in the project?
-You need to test at least three methods/functions, using at least three test functions.
+You need to use `unittest` to test at least three methods/functions.
 These tests should be for your original code.

 #### I used a function from Assignment X, and I was wondering if I could make a test for that one rather than a function I wrote.
-You may also (and are encouraged to) write test these functions as well; however, your three required tests must test your original code.
+You may also (and are encouraged to) write tests for these as well; however, your required must test your original code.

 #### Do we need to import our test functions into our script/Notebook?
 You can leave them in the test file; however, you will need to demonstrate your tests pass in your notebook